andrewbearsley/forticnapp-agentless-workload-scanning-architecture/README.md

 - Security Groups (can use existing or create new)
 - Internet Gateway (for outbound connectivity)
 - VPC Flow Logs (optional)

+**Using Existing Networking Resources:**

+The Terraform module supports using existing VPC, subnets, and security groups instead of creating new ones.
+This applies to both **single account** and **organization deployments**.

+**For Organization Deployments:**
+- VPC/networking configuration is **only needed in the scanning account** - specifically in the regional modules (`regional = true`)
+- Monitored accounts and management accounts **do not require** VPC/networking configuration - they only need IAM snapshot roles (`snapshot_role = true`)

+To use existing resources in the scanning account's regional modules, set the following module inputs:
+- `use_existing_vpc = true` and provide `vpc_id` - The existing VPC must have an Internet Gateway attached (or set `use_internet_gateway = false` if routing through Transit Gateway/NAT Gateway)
+- `use_existing_subnet = true` and provide `subnet_id` - Only a single subnet is needed
+- `use_existing_security_group = true` and provide `security_group_id`

+**Note:** When using an existing VPC, the module will still create a new subnet using `vpc_cidr_block` unless `use_existing_subnet = true` is also set.

+See the [single-account-existing-vpc-networking example](https://registry.terraform.io/modules/lacework/agentless-scanning/aws/latest/examples/single-account-existing-vpc-networking) for a complete example.
+The same VPC configuration options apply to the regional modules in organization deployments.

 **Scheduling:**
 - CloudWatch Event Rules (`aws_cloudwatch_event_rule.agentless_scan_event_rule`) - for scheduled scanning